 The accounting policies are consistent between the Financial Statements (Financial Reporting Standard 102).
-Assets and liability values are the same in both except for the inclusion of the VIF of £3.9m (June 2020: £4.1m), and the RM on the unit-linked business of £3.25m (June 2020: £3.5m).
-The annuity liabilities are calculated gross of reinsurance on a Solvency II basis, with a separate reinsurance asset then included on the asset side of the Solvency II balance sheet; however, the annuity liabilities are stated net of reinsurance in the financial statements, with no offsetting reinsurance asset required.
+Assets and liability values are the same in both except for the inclusion of the VIF of £4.9m (2021: £3.9m), and the RM on the unit-linked business of £3.53m (2020: £3.33m).
+The annuity liabilities are calculated gross of reinsurance on a Solvency II basis, with a separate reinsurance asset then included on the asset side of the Solvency II balance sheet.